why-not-try-calmer/openSUSE-docs-revamped-temp/CONTRIBUTING.md

 It's highly recommended to use a virtual environment manager and not `pip`, so that the dependencies of this project won't mess with your system-wide python packages / modules.
 You still need to run pip once to install your favorite virtual environment manager.

+## Pipenv installation

 We like using pipenv, which you install on openSUSE distributions with: `pip3 install --user pipenv`.
 Then you'll need to add `~/.local/bin` to your `PATH`.
 The best method for that depends on your shell:
 * for `bash` add `PATH=$PATH:/home/your-user-name/.local/bin` to `~/.bashrc`; reload to apply changes with `source ~/.bashrc`
 * for `fish` run the following command once from a fish shell: `set -Ua fish_user_paths /home/your-user-name/.local/bin`; start a fresh shell with `exec fish`
 * for `zsh` add `export PATH=$PATH/home/your-user-name/.local/bin` to `~/.zshrc`; reload to apply changes with `source ~/.zshrc`

+## Poetry installation (requires python3.5+)

+Install via poetry installer : `curl -sSL https://raw.githubusercontent.com/python-poetry/poetry/master/get-poetry.py | python -`

+After installation command complete you will find your poetry install under `$HOME/.poetry/bin` This directory will be automatically added to your $PATH environment variable, by appending a statement to your $HOME/.profile configuration (or equivalent files).
+If you do not feel comfortable with this, please pass the --no-modify-path flag to the installer and manually add the Poetry's bin directory to your path.

+Another ways to install poetry are via openSUSE repository `zypper install python38-poetry` for python 3.8 and `zypper install python38-poetry` for python 3.6.

 ### Clone, edit, test
 1. clone this repo where you want in your home folder
-2. `cd` to it and run `pipenv install` to install the dependencies, and then `pipenv shell` to run the environment.
+2. `cd` to it and run `pipenv install` or `poetry install` to install the dependencies, and then `pipenv shell` or `poetry shell` to run the environment.
 3. finally `cd` to `project` and run you `mkdocs` commands from there.

 The only important command is `mkdocs serve`; it generates the website from the source files and service it on http://127.0.0.1:8000/.